hdnug/website/README.md

 upcoming meetings and events.
 Although the website continues to meet this purpose, it is rather dated and lacks social media presence.
 That said, HDNUG has embarked on a new project to create a new website for the usergroup's members.

 The new website is an Asp.NET MVC web application.

-The goals of the new website:
+The primary goal of the project is to improve communicaiton and increase value for the usergroup's members by:
-* Modernize UI
+* Modernizing the UI
-* Link to HDNUG social media accounts
+* Linking to HDNUG social media accounts (Facebook, Twitter, LinkedIn, Slack)
-* Provide advertisment/slide rotation to homepage
+* Providing advertisment/slide rotation to homepage
-* Improve mailing list signup and management
+* Improving mailing list signup and management
-* Provide comments feed to meeting posts
+* Providing comments feed to meeting posts

 ## Directory Structure
 The repository consists of the following directories: